reneklootwijk/node-mideahvac/README.md

   level: 'silly'
 }))
 ```

 By specifying the level you can control the amount of logging generated.

-More information on Winston can be found here: https://www.npmjs.com/package/winston
+More information on Winston can be found here: <https://www.npmjs.com/package/winston>

 # Observations

 As a test I monitored my 4 identical AC units (Artel) for a couple of days 24hr/day.
 1 unit was monitored via a serialbridge connection the others via the Midea Cloud.
 The units monitored via the Midea Cloud reported sometimes wrong values for various properties (e.g. powerOn, hortizontalSwingActive, setpoint) while the unit monitored via the serialbridge did not show this behaviour.
 Also the Midea Cloud regularly returned an error (timeout or system error) or was unavailable completely for hours.
 This makes me conclude the Midea Cloud is unreliable.

 # To do
-* Support Fahrenheit
-* Include automatic tests

 * Add support for the direct LAN communication via the WiFi SmartKey